The Meaning Of Life

 Once I became a father, everything came together into a singular, purposeful, mission to defend, protect, and to provide and my greatest joy comes from that usefulness.
 The meaning of life, I believe, comes from our commitment to hand each subsequent generation the tools, in fact, better tools, and more fertile soil from which to sow the seeds of their own ambitions.

 This cause leads to navigating the socio-political landscape we have created.
-Donald Trump did not create our current political dysfunction, nor is he the first president to have corrupt impulses.
+Donald Trump did not invent our current political dysfunction, nor is he the first president to have corrupt impulses.
 His course is the result of decades of misdirection.
 Donald Trump is simply an inevitable demagogue at a confluence of disenfranchised populism and wild west media platforms.

 The result of this toxic convergence is that our country (and our world) is facing a future with marginalized purpose.
-America’s path is focusing from an increasingly myopic view confined by fear and prone to selfishness and greed.
+America’s path is focusing on an increasingly myopic view confined by fear and prone to selfishness and greed.

 World history has seen Kings, Dictators, and misguided Presidents before, and all are vanquished eventually.
 But only after the people subjected to their narcissism rise collectively to reclaim the realm.
 Where we stand today, we are disparate, and we are not handing to the next generation the future our better selves imagined.
 In fact, we have set the stage for a less useful, less compassionate, and less honorable, society.